 Gypsies and The Fey

 Until recently, the mutual distaste between the Fey and The Gypsies, to most outsiders, seemed nothing but the relatively unfounded continuation of an old, spiteful bitterness.
-During the Autumn of 206 PB, the ancient King and Queen of the Fey found themselves cast away from their ancestral home, bound by old powers to never set foot on Lairroth again.
+During the Autumn of 206 PB, the ancient King and Queen of the Fey found themselves cast away from their ancestral home, bound by old powers to never set foot on the northern continent of Lairroth again.
 This was done through means of ancient Gypsy Magic, and was believed to have been sanctioned by many of the Gypsy families.
 Most Gypsies believed that the king and queen of The Fey would renew their previous persecutions against the Gypsy people, but nothing could have sparked the anger of The Fey more than their banishment.
 The old mutual distaste was renewed with fervor, though more often than not, The Fey and The Gypsies simply seek to avoid one another.

 What is Gypsy Magic?
 For each individual able to answer that question, you’ll find dozens more perplexed by it.
 The nature of Gypsy Magic is not well known.
 Everyone has heard that powerful gypsies can grant supernatural boons to their allies or place terrible curses on their enemies.
 It is believed that those able to use gypsy magic call upon the spirits of their ancestors to summon up these powers, but very few gypsies seem to have the ability to use the ancestral magic, and the extent or strength of these powers is unknown.
 The truth is that Gypsies keep their magical heritage shrouded in myth and mystery.
 The precise manner in which Gypsy Magic is done remains a conundrum, even to most scholars.